-Stu ident Name: Grade:
+Student Name: Grade:

-Pa rent/Guardian: Phone #:
+Parent/Guardian: Phone #:

-e list the curricular objective(s) from which you wish to h each is taught.
-An example is provided for you to follo •
+Please list the curricular objective(s) from which you w which each is taught.
+An example is provided for you t

 Objective Class / Grade

 Ex.
-To understand the consequences of responsible and irresponsible sexual behavior.
-Health Education
+To understand the consequences of responsible a irresponsible sexual behavior. nd Health Education

 1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

-e reviewed the Human Growth and Development progra excused from class when these objectives are taught.
-I u

-to be excused from class when these objectives are taught.
-I understand my child will incur no penalty but may/will be required to complete an alternative assignment that relates to the class and is consistent with assignments required of all students in the class.
+I have reviewed the Human Growth and Development p to be excused from class when these objectives are taug may/will be required to complete an alternative assignments required of all students in the class.

 Signed: Date:

-(Parent or Guardian)
+(Parent or Guardian) -

 Signed: Date:

 (School Administrator)